HackmaniaGX/itag-dataset-gathering/README.md

     - **Purpose:** Indicates potentially fraudulent claims with abnormally high charges.
 - **Visualization & Network Analysis**
     - **Purpose:** This reveals clusters of suspicious providers and patients.

+---
+### Solution Scope

+This analysis aims to detect healthcare fraud by identifying suspicious claims, providers, and patient patterns.
+It employs machine learning models like Isolation Forest and Random Forest to flag anomalies, high claim volumes, and abnormal claim amounts.
+Network analysis visualizes potential collusion, while feature engineering highlights key indicators of fraudulent activity.
+The goal is to enable early detection of high-risk entities, streamline investigations, and improve fraud prevention efforts, ultimately safeguarding healthcare resources and ensuring system integrity.

 ## Getting Started